jaglinux/arduino-yun-sensor-dropbox/README.md

 Following components are required

-Arduino Yun Development board.
+Arduino Yun Development board,
-Temperature Sensor TMP36.
+Temperature Sensor TMP36,
-Temboo account which will push the data to external world like Dropbox.
+Temboo account which will push the data to external world like Dropbox, Dropbox account.
-Dropbox account.